 However, record fines have been set by the FCA and Financial Reporting Council in the past year.

-While Ludlum points to the compliance function as typically viewed as a “cost centre”, it is time for boards to build compliance efforts into strategic growth ambitions.
+While Ludlam points to the compliance function as typically viewed as a “cost centre”, it is time for boards to build compliance efforts into strategic growth ambitions.

 There are key areas where the report says compliance should be much better integrated.
 The report finds that a third of respondents’ organisations are targeting “aggressive” growth plans, with many planning on M&A activity, international markets and joint ventures.